Note: To download the Thanksgiving Checklist and Cooking Schedule printables, look for the yellow download boxes partway down this page!

-I don’t bake pumpkin pies very often, so they rarely turn out picture-perfect.
+I don’t bake pumpkin pies very often (I like pumpkin variety), so they rarely turn out picture-perfect.
 If I’m feeling particularly self-conscious about the cracks, dimples, or other imperfections, it’s easy to hide them!

 I just slice the pie up before dinner and top each piece with a big dollop of whipped cream.
 It saves me a bit of time after dinner, and as far as my imperfect pie goes, no one’s the wiser! ;-)